 - Includes curriculum, video, support, professional development, parent engagement, monthly newsletter.

 - We credit full purchase towards Cyber Civics: Teach Year 1 if you opt to upgrade within 12 months.

 - We accept secure credit card payments (Pay Pal, Stripe) via this site.

 - We accept Purchase Orders.
 For a quote or to pay via P.O., contact us.

 - For multiple school/district discounts, contact us.

-- Contact us for demonstrations or presentations.
+- Contact us for a free demo.

-Contact us at firstname.lastname@example.org or call (949) 481-4319
+Contact: firstname.lastname@example.org or call (949) 481-4319

 - Home School Cyber Civics is available at a special rate!
 Contact us.